chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 A company composed solely of writers, like a company of engineers, risks creating a product that is technically sound but commercially unviable.
 The success of a live-service game, just like the success of a car company, depends on finding the perfect balance between the vision of the writers/engineers and the desires of the consumers.
 Just like BMW, Hoyo isn't in business to make narratively consistent stories where dead characters stay dead.
 Hoyo is in business to make money by selling characters.

+### The enthusiast trap
+There's a video by TechAltar that explains the "enthusiast trap".
+It argues that it's nearly impossible for a tech company built for enthusiasts to remain successful in the long run.
+This occurs when a company focuses too narrowly on its early, highly opinionated users (the people who demand purity, difficulty, or uncompromising ideals) and then struggles to pivot to the broader, more profitable mainstream audience.
+In Genshin's context, replace "enthusiasts" with a small but loud subset of lore purists and "mainstream" with the wider fanbase that favors the character collection aspect of gacha games.

+<div style="text-align: center;font-size:small"><iframe width="640" height="360" src="https://youtube.com/embed/FJgTKx-rg18" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+The general idea is this:
+1. **The lure:** Smaller companies tend to cater to "enthusiasts" because they actively seek out cool new products and promote them in an act of evangelism.
+This sounds great at first, because word-of-mouth marketing doesn't cost the company anything, and the community organically promotes the product for free.
+2. **The trap:** In reality, this is actually unsustainable, because enthusiasts are a small, niche market, with strict standards where they want NO compromises, and expect the company to stay committed to this.
+This makes it impossible for companies to scale, and cutting corners isn't an option either, as the enthusiast community actively scrutinizes the company, so any perceived compromise can lead to rejection.
+3. **The pivot:** Eventually, in order to survive, companies are faced with difficult choices.
+They have to choose between staying with the enthusiast audience (which might bankrupt them), pivoting to the mainstream, "betraying" the enthusiasts in the process (but more likely to succeed), or trying to please both but more likely to fail as they get involved in a lose-lose situation.

+Pebble, Cyanogen, OnePlus, Oppo, and now Nothing have been dealing with this.

+Pebble and Cyanogen are examples of trying to take the third option and ended up failing.
+Both companies tried to cater to their original audience while also branching out.
+Pebble tried fashion and fitness, and Cyanogen split into commercial and enthusiast platforms (Cyanogen OS and CyanogenMod respectively).
+In both cases, they failed to attract the new audience while alienating their core community, resulting in a "lose-lose situation".

+OnePlus pivoted hard to a non-tech "lifestyle" audience with the OnePlus X after their OnePlus 2 flopped, which apparently sold terribly.
+They returned to their roots with the OnePlus 3 but are simultaneously spending millions on traditional ads with models, trying to appeal to a non-techy audience.
+A [follow-up video](https://youtu.be/9EOAEWC9hJ4) by MKBHD in 2021 showed that they have successfully pivoted to the mainstream, with their flagship phones now costing just as much as any other company's offerings, and their lineup evolving from a single phone every year to releasing refreshes and more affordable models with reduced specs (the Nord) to expand their reach while staying profitable by increasing their profit margins.

+Oppo is another example of a successful pivot.
+It was once an enthusiast brand but made a "complete 180° turn".
+They focused on mid-range phones with locked bootloaders and a heavy emphasis on selfies.
+The enthusiasts left, but Oppo became "incredibly successful" and one of the world's largest smartphone vendors.

+Nothing is a latest example of an attempt at pivoting.
+They initially bragged about how their phones had "[no bloatware](https://old.reddit.com/r/NothingTech/comments/1ogfb0n/people_dont_stay_silent_rollitback/)", only for them to [add bloatware and lock screen ads](https://old.reddit.com/r/NOTHING/comments/1oflfqb/enthusiast_brands_will_betray_you_and_nothing_has/) on their non-flagship phones starting from the 3a.
+This, unsurprisingly, resulted in the enthusiast community complaining about them, pointing out the hypocrisy like the "no bloatware" tweet in response to someone tweeting "[they] missed to add Instagram" only to do that exact same thing in their official announcement, and making hashtags like #RollItBack.
+Nothing itself admitted that it's operating on razor-thin margins, and that this is necessary to ensure their business model is sustainable.

+Hoyo is in the same situation with Signora.
+Based on [my analysis](https://chemistzombie.github.io/2025/08/16/signora-analysis-2.html#the-million-dollar-question-was-signora-originally-never-meant-to-be-playable-since-her-conception), it seems that the reason why they killed Signora is that they're simply following the HI3 playbook back when Hoyo was a smaller company that catered towards niche gacha gamers who are lore purists (the "enthusiasts"), and they're likely just trying to do the same thing as Wendy where she died early on and didn't become playable.
+When they killed Signora, they were still writing under this HI3 "enthusiast-first" assumption, that tragedy equals depth and that people would respect the moral "lesson" of her fall.

+However, Genshin was their first smash-hit title, and presumably, they didn't know that the mainstream now dominates their playerbase as a result of it.
+The game's explosive popularity brought with them a different group of audience which had a completely different cultural and emotional baseline from the HI3 crowd.
+They favor collecting major characters and reject the notion that these characters can die and become unplayable.

+They didn't realize that this strategy is fundamentally incompatible with this new breed of audience that are playing the game, because back then, they were still trying to appeal to these purists, which runs counter to what the mainstream wants (playable Harbingers).
+In other words, Hoyo applied a niche storytelling formula to a mass-market gacha economy.

+This is pretty much the same unsustainable business model.
+The "let her stay dead" crowd represents a vocal but tiny portion of the community.
+Catering to them means sacrificing potential banner revenue and engagement from millions who grew attached to her lore or simply wish to collect the Harbingers they like, not to mention that a single story payoff (Signora's death) gives diminishing returns after the event passes, much like early enthusiast hardware that can't scale.

+They doubled down on her death (Winter Night's Lazzo, [MC's brag lines](https://old.reddit.com/r/SignoraMains/comments/1o1qiu1/i_never_knew_this/) in a Sumeru daily, lack of splash art, etc.), likely as an attempt to assert narrative authority, the same way enthusiast brands often double down on "integrity" when criticized for ignoring the wider market.

+This is where they realized too late that they weren't the same kind of company anymore.
+Hoyo was no longer an "enthusiast brand".
+It was a multimillion dollar company competing with other major studios.

+After finally realizing this, they now have three options, none of which is easy:

+1. Stick with the purists and keep her dead (potentially missing out on easy revenue and engagement).
+2. Pivot to mainstream, resurrect her, and make her playable (pissing off these purists, but the most sustainable option for banner revenue, engagement and community goodwill).
+3. Try to please both by somehow keeping her dead but playable after 4 years (likely unsustainable, pisses off both sides due to neither of them truly getting what they wanted).

+Option 2 is the Oppo move: betray the old guard, but win over the majority.

+Hoyo, like any multimillion dollar game company, ultimately optimizes for engagement-driven monetization rather than narrative purity.
+Reviving her allows them to reactivate dormant spenders, like players who quit after Inazuma because their favorite character was discarded.
+This also generates free marketing, as content creators will flood the social media over this (imagine the clickbait titles, like "THEY'VE DONE THE IMPOSSIBLE - SIGNORA IS BACK!?", "THE COPERS WERE RIGHT ALL ALONG!").
+She can then be involved in future events or AQs, which maintains engagement.
+Last but not least, this fixes a legacy PR issue, as reviving her can be framed as "listening to fans", repairing the perception of tone-deaf writing decisions.

+Compare that to keeping her dead, a choice with zero monetization upside, no hype, and no sustained engagement.
+From a product lifecycle standpoint, resurrecting Signora is the renewal phase that prevents the game from declining in popularity.
 ### The compact phone analogy
-This is something I've personally seen as a phone enthusiast.
+This is something I've personally seen as a phone enthusiast, and is related to the previous point about the enthusiast trap.
 For years, people have wanted compact flagships because proponents argue that bigger phones are more difficult to use and require a ton of finger gymnastics, and that most compact phones on the market are either low-end or midrange phones, with mediocre or even poor hardware and software support.
 But every single time a company tries to do that, they're hit with the realization that the market is too niche to justify their existence.

+<div style="text-align: center;font-size:small"><iframe width="640" height="360" src="https://youtube.com/embed/iR9zBsKELVs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

-Major companies like Apple (with their iPhone mini), Asus (Zenfone 8/9/10), Samsung (Galaxy S3 - S5 mini and Galaxy Alpha), and Sony (Xperia Compact series) listened to this feedback and invested heavily in creating these niche products.
+Major companies like Apple (with their iPhone mini), Asus (Zenfone 8/9/10), Samsung (Galaxy S3 - S5 mini, Galaxy Alpha, and later, Galaxy S10e), and Sony (Xperia Compact series) listened to this feedback and invested heavily in creating these niche products.
 They gave the vocal minority exactly what they asked for.

 But then the sales data came in, and the truth was undeniable.
 While a small group loved them, the vast majority of consumers, when it came time to actually spend their money, chose the bigger phones.
 They prioritized larger screens for media consumption and the bigger batteries that came with a larger chassis, and they just didn't think the improved ergonomics of smaller phones was a good enough reason to choose smaller phones over the bigger ones.